Skip to content

 • Cat N - (Non-Structural): The vehicle has non-structural damage, such as electrical or cosmetic issues.
 It can be repaired and made roadworthy.
 Formerly Cat D.

-Does a One Check Report Tell What Cat Write-Off a Vehicle Is?
+Will a One Check Report Tell Me What 'Written Off' Category a Vehicle Is?

 On a One Check report, whether or not your car has been written off will be reported as either a Pass or a Fail.